robertjskelton/robertjskelton.github.io/_posts/2020-04-24-Architecture-of-Money.markdown

 We've got 2 paychecks coming in, one for my job, and one for my wife.
 Most of that money goes to [CCU](https://rskelton.com/high-interest-checking-account/), while some goes to Ally for our Emergency Fund, and some goes to Bethpage, where we have our HELOC.

-Some of our paychecks go towards investments before it hits the bank, like our 401K's and HSA.
-Some goes to investments after it hits the bank, like our Roth IRAs and Brokerage.
-I also have accounts open at [Robinhood](https://rskelton.com/robinhood/) and [Fundrise](https://fundrise.com/r/pdog4) that I don't actively contribute to.
+Some of our paychecks go towards investments before it hits the bank, like our 401K's and HSA at Fidelity.
+Some goes to investments after it hits the bank, like our Roth IRAs and Brokerage, which are all at Vanguard.
+I also have accounts open at [Robinhood](https://rskelton.com/robinhood/) and [Fundrise](https://fundrise.com/r/pdog4) that I don't actively contribute to, just collect and reinvest dividends.

-All of our auto-pays go out from CCU, including the mortgage, monthly credit card bills, and any utility bills that don't let us pay by credit card.
+All of our auto-pays go out from CCU, including our mortgage, monthly credit card bills, and any utility bills that don't let us pay by credit card.
 Our Bethpage account exists just for us to pay off our HELOC, which is also at Bethpage.

 That's basically it.
 Money flows in and around, pays for stuff and gets invested.
 A little more complicated, but we're seeing results!